Gooseytwoshoes/Project-Patatas/README.md

   \
   >style.css
    - A minimalist website showing info about me
-   - Utilizatiuon of CSS and HTML
+   - Utilization of CSS and HTML

 ## == = JAVA = ==
  > Grade.java
- - Program that computes the average grade of the student to it's equivalent honor
+ - Program that computes the average grade of the student to its equivalent honor
  - Utilization of if, else if, else in JAVA

  > Student-database.java
- - Program that stores informations of students in a database
+ - Program that stores pieces of information about students in a database
  - Utilization of arrays, Scanner, try and catch.

  > CardValidator.java